 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-- Administer insulin: Talk to your doctor about how much rapid-acting insulin you should administer when your blood sugar is high.
-Check your blood sugar about 15 to 30 minutes after giving insulin to ensure your blood sugar is going down and that it’s not too low.
+Talk to your doctor about how much rapid-acting insulin you should administer when your blood sugar is high.

-- Exercise: Physical activity causes the body to demand glucose for energy.
-As a result, the cells deliver glucose to the muscles, and blood sugar levels usually drop.
-You’ll have to engage in exercise that gets your heart pumping faster than usual.
-For example, you can walk for exercise, but it must be at a fast enough rate.
+Physical activity causes the body to demand glucose for energy.
+As a result, the cells deliver glucose to the muscles and blood sugar levels usually drop.

 Symptoms that can indicate you should go to the emergency room include: